-People are starting to become aware of the benefits of using CBD to ease a wide array of health conditions.
+People are starting to become aware of the benefits of using CBD to help support health and wellness.
 And as they decide to try it themselves, one of the choices they often face is whether to opt for CBD isolate or full spectrum.

 CBD - What you need to know

 CBD, also known as cannabidiol, is a compound that is derived from the cannabis plant.
 The group of cannabis compounds that CBD is part of are known as cannabinoids.
-Cannabinoids have been found to interact with the human body in a number of interesting ways.
-Recently, researchers have discovered that CBD provides a variety of health benefits without producing any intoxicating effects.
+Recently, researchers have discovered that CBD provides support for general wellness without producing any intoxicating effects.

 What is CBD Isolate?

 CBD isolate is the purest form of cannabidiol.
 It comes in a number of forms; crystals, powder, wax, and crumble, among others.
-Isolate is becoming more popular with CBD users as it offers a potent, fast-acting and convenient form of taking CBD.
-You can also control the amount of cannabidiol in each serving, which is necessary for treating many conditions.
+Isolate is becoming more popular with CBD users as it offers a fast-acting and convenient form of taking CBD.

 CBD isolate is extracted from the cannabis plant, usually industrial hemp - which is simply cannabis with low levels of THC, the cannabinoid that gets you ‘high’.
 Along with containing very little THC, hemp often produces CBD in high amounts.